 3. Skill Build

-A Kino skill build I’d recommend would look like what’s in the screenshot below.
+A Kino skill build I’d recommend would look like what’s in the screenshots below and the reasons behind it.
 Of course, this is not mandatory and you can adjust the build as you see fit.

 4. Stat Build

 Basically, the short version is that you’ll only ever need to put points into INT, CON, or SPR, but let’s refresh ourselves about the stats.

 – STR –

 STR increases Physical Attack.
 Ignore this stat.

 CON increases Max HP, Physical Defense, and Magic Defense.
 A basic, straightforward stat for better survival.
 Good to invest in.

 INT increases Magic Attack.
 Psychokino skills are magical, so this is an important stat.

 SPR increases Healing, Magic Critical Attack, and the skill factor of your summons.
 It’s way less important compared to INT or CON, but very important if you decide to take Bokor, Sorcerer, and/or Necromancer in your Kino build.